nest/nest-simulator/doc/userdoc/related_projects.rst

 Elephant
 --------

-:doc:`Elephant (Electrophysiology Analysis Toolkit) <elephant:index>` is an emerging open-source, community centered library for the analysis of electrophysiological data in the Python programming language.
+:doc:`Elephant (Electrophysiology Analysis Toolkit) <elephant:index>` is an open-source, community-centered library for the analysis of electrophysiological data in the Python programming language.

 * :doc:`Get started with Elephant <elephant:tutorials>`